Lakshmi Narayan Sudhanshu: Career

+Death

+He died in Patna, Bihar, on 7 April 1974.

+Commemoration

-A biography book, 'Laxminarayan Sudhanshu Vyaktitva Aur Kratitiva' (Laxminarayan Sudhanshu Personality and Works), was published in 2009 and written by Vanshidhar Singh.
+A biography book, Laxminarayan Sudhanshu Vyaktitva Aur Kratitiva (Laxminarayan Sudhanshu Personality and Works), was published in 2009 and written by Vanshidhar Singh.
 The Government of Bihar State has constituted an award after him, called Laxmi Narayan Sudhanshu Prize, which is given to scholars who published Research papers related to the Hindi language and literature.